fioncat/spacenvim/README.md

 ```shell
 brew install neovim
 ```

-The spacenvim is well tested in neovim `v0.7.x`, if you are using a lower version, there may be a risk of incompatibility.
-You can use `nvim -version` to check it.

 Spacenvim requires `Nerd Font` to display `iconic fonts`, you should go to [Nerd Font Downloads](https://www.nerdfonts.com/font-downloads) to choose a Nerd Font you like and install it in the terminal.
 Otherwise spacenvim will display garbled characters.